Lumanti-Kauri/Selenium-Login-Automation/Readme.md

 ## Project Description

-This project is a Selenium automation framework built using Python and Pytest.
-It automates login functionality testing for a sample web application using the Page Object Model (POM) design pattern.
+This project is a Selenium automation testing project using Python and Pytest.
+It automates login functionality testing for a sample web application.

 ## Tools & Technologies

 - Python
-- Selenium
+- Selenium WebDriver
 - Pytest
-- Page Object Model (POM)
+- Git
+- GitHub
 - GitHub Actions (CI/CD)

 ## Website Tested